leerazo/neo4j_aura_api/README.md

-# Neo4j Aura Demo Manager
+# Neo4j Aura API Tutorial

 This repository is intended to help streamline Neo4j Aura deployment and data loading for the purposes of quickly and smoothly creating cloud-first demos.